-- EASY & EFFECTIVE: The Waterpik Aquarius Water Flosser is the easy and most effective way to floss; removes up to 99.9 percent of plaque and is up to 50 percent more effective than floss for improving gum health; ideal for braces, implants, and dental work
+- EASY & EFFECTIVE: The Waterpik Aquarius water flosser is the easy and most effective way to floss, removing up to 99.9 percent of plaque from treated areas and is up to 50 percent more effective than floss for improving gum health; perfect for braces, implants, and other dental work

-- ADVANCED TECHNOLOGY: Features massage mode for gum stimulation, plus enhanced pressure with 10 settings from 10 to 100 PSI for a custom clean.
-Built in pacer pauses briefly at 30 secs and 1 min to track flossing time.
+- ADVANCED TECHNOLOGY: features massage mode for gum stimulation, plus enhanced pressure with 10 settings ranging from 10 to 100 psi for a custom clean.
+Built in timer/pacer pauses briefly at 30 secs and 1 min to help track flossing time.
 Delivers 1400 water pulses per minute

 - HIGH VOLUME RESERVOIR AND FLOW CONTROL: Holds 22 ounces and provides 90 seconds of water capacity: no refilling required.
 Reservoir is top rack dishwasher safe for easy cleaning.
 Easily control water flow with the convenient on/off handle switch

-- WARRANTY & SUPPORT: Waterpik’s Fort Collins, Colorado support team is available to help with any product questions or needs.
+- SUPPORT & WARRANTY: Waterpik’s Fort Collins, Colorado support team is available to help with any product questions or needs.
 The Aquarius Water Flosser is backed by a 3 year warranty.
 Compatible with 120VAC/60Hz outlets, for use in North America only.
 Any warranty will be voided through the sale and use of the product outside North America.
 Shipment outside of North America is prohibited by Waterpik

 Benefits Of The Waterpik

 A Waterpik or water flosser does come with a long list of benefits, some which may be obvious, and some which you may have never thought about before.
 If you are really serious about maintaining great oral health, a Waterpik is definitely a fantastic option to go with.
 Let’s take a closer look at what benefits a Waterpik brings to you.